-Skid Steer’s versatility allow them to perform a wide variety of jobs.
+A skid steer’s versatility allows them to perform a wide variety of jobs.
 Some of the more common uses with just a bucket include hauling mulch, dirt, gravel, and other loose bulk items.
 They are also capable of grading, medium-duty landscape work, and some farm work.
 A very common use for skid steers is snow removal, as their buckets make them ideal for both pushing and lifting snow.

-A wide variety of attachments can also be used for specific job.
+A wide variety of attachments can also be used for a specific job.
 Augers make drilling post holes for fences or signs a breeze.
 Trenchers make digging trenches for piping, drainage, and other projects quick and easy.
 Stump grinder attachments will allow you to clear out areas full of cut trees to make the space usable.
-Harley rakes, or power box rakes, are great for prepping ground for seeding, and levelling off difficult ground.
-Fork attachments allow you to use skids to move pallets, creating a unique cross between industrial use, and all terrain usability, perfect for loading, unloading, and moving pallets at an undeveloped job site.
+Harley rakes, or power box rakes, are great for prepping ground for seeding and leveling off difficult ground.
+Fork attachments allow you to use skids to move pallets, creating a unique cross between industrial use, and all-terrain usability, perfect for loading, unloading, and moving pallets at an undeveloped job site.

 When Not to Use a Skid Steer

 While skid steers are often a great way to get a job done, there can be scenarios where they are not the best choice.
-One such example is for heavy duty jobs.
+One such example is heavy-duty jobs.
 Skid steers are great all-around medium-duty pieces of equipment, but there can be jobs that are just too big for them.
-For example, prying up concrete slabs at a demolition site will almost for sure overload the hydraulic and structural capacity of a skid loader.
+For example, prying up concrete slabs at a demolition site will almost surely overload the hydraulic and structural capacity of a skid loader.
 Skid steers typically do not have the capacity to lift or break concrete slabs.
-That being said, hauling away broken up concrete slabs is a perfect use for skid loader.
+That being said, hauling away broken-up concrete slabs is a perfect use for a skid loader.